fhi-beta/mobaGenetics-qc/methylation/README.md

 return an error message the first time it runs, but will create temporary config files where the data is split into batches.
 - what part of the pipeline you want to run - edit the rule parameter.
+This should in most cases be third_part.

 This process is entirely controlled if you use the wrapper script, but you will have to edit it describing what step you are running.

-If you wish to run One local config file, met001.yaml for example, you do this with the following command:
+If you wish to run one local config file, met001.yaml for example, you do this with the following command:

 bash runOneorMore.sh input/met001.yaml